atakanserin/OptionalCombiner/README.md

 }
 ```

 Optional flatMap method can be used to combine Optionals also.
-Better readability compared to if else case, but still not on par with CombinedOptionals in my opinion.
+Better readability compared to if else style, but still not on par with CombinedOptionals in my opinion.

 ```java
 Optional<Integer> creditScoreSourceA = sourceAService.fetchCreditScore();